rodlie/cyan/docs/README.md

 The copyright holders of Cyan hereby grant permission for non-GPL compatible plug-ins and add-ons to be used and distributed together with Cyan, provided that you also meet the terms and conditions of the licenses of those plug-ins and add-ons.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 * Cyan includes icons from [FatCow](https://www.fatcow.com) Hosting that are licensed under [CC Attribution 3.0 US](http://creativecommons.org/licenses/by/3.0/us/)
 * Cyan logo is licensed under [CC Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)
 * Cyan include some components from Nokia Qt Solutions licensed under the GNU Lesser General Public License 2.1+